-What are the Different Pregnancy Terms?
+What Are the Different Pregnancy Terms?

 This is referred to as pregnancy age and is between 37 weeks 0 days and 38 weeks 6 days.

-A pregnancy that lasts 42 weeks 0 days and beyond is termed to be post term.
+A pregnancy that lasts 42 weeks 0 days and beyond is termed to be post-term.

 At 39 weeks, the baby will have attained normal growth making it a full-term pregnancy and is the optimal time for delivery.

-Why are 39 Weeks Considered Full-Term Pregnancy?
+Why Is 39 Weeks Considered Full-term?

 Baby’s Development at Full-Term Pregnancy

 Starting from 37 weeks, a baby’s different body parts start maturing to achieve full growth.
-The digestive system starts forming meconium, which later transforms into baby’s first excreta after birth. .
+The digestive system starts forming meconium, which later transforms into baby’s first excreta after birth.

-Baby’s head starts moving towards the pelvis of the mother.
+The baby’s head starts moving towards the pelvis of the mother.
 In medical terms, this position is known, as ‘engaged’.
-In certain cases, this position occurs only after labour. , Up until this time, the baby is covered in lanugo (first few hair produced by baby’s hair follicles), but at 39 weeks, or when pregnancy reaches a full term, it all goes away.
-Yet, there are some babies who may have patches of it even after birth. .
+In certain cases, this position occurs only after labour.
+Up until this time, the baby is covered in lanugo (the first few hair produced by baby’s hair follicles), but at 39 weeks, or when pregnancy reaches its full term, it goes away.
+Yet, there are some babies who may have patches of it even after birth.
 The baby’s genitals also look swollen at birth and this happens due to the hormonal level changes in the mother’s body, but they soon attain its normal size.

 The baby starts moving into the pelvic area leading to discomfort in the region and you may also experience sharp stab like sensation in the region when this occurs.
-This poking feeling is usually a result of the baby turning its head
+This poking feeling is usually a result of the baby turning its head.

 Vaginal discharge in the form of white mucus sometimes with a tinge of blood also occurs at this stage.

-What if I Have Early Term Pregnancy?
+What if I Have an Early Term Pregnancy?